 That all changes now.
 Green Badger’s Jobsite Sustainability portal bridges the divide between products and buildings by focusing on the missing piece of the puzzle – the construction activities themselves.

-As contractors, we didn’t design the building, pick what products to use, or determine energy efficiency of equipment.
+As contractors, we didn’t design the building, pick what products to use, or determine the energy efficiency of the equipment.
 Other people make decisions that reflect how efficient, healthy, or low-carbon a building will be.
 What contractors can control is the impact of the construction process.

-Our platform offers the opportunity to measure the construction process’s impact by allowing contractors to benchmark their efforts internally or nation-wide while establishing reduction targets for carbon, energy, waste, and water.
+Our platform offers the opportunity to measure the construction process’s impact by allowing contractors to benchmark their efforts internally or nationwide while establishing reduction targets for carbon, energy, waste, and water.
 As an industry, we’ve tracked these same metrics for buildings during occupancy for years.
 Now is the time to take ownership of those same metrics during construction.